whatwg/streams/README.md

 1. Call `this.[[onWrite]](data, signalDone, [[error]])`.
 1. If the call throws an exception `e`, call `this.[[error]](e)`.

-Note: if the constructor's `write` option calls `done` more than once, or after calling `error`, or after the stream has been disposed, then `signalDone` ends up doing nothing.
+Note: if the constructor's `write` option calls `done` more than once, or after calling `error`, or after the stream has been aborted, then `signalDone` ends up doing nothing.

 #### WritableStream